RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 By default, any new database will use RAM only.
 To create a Redis Enterprise database (REDB) that can use flash storage, specify the following in the `redisEnterpriseCluster` section of the REDB custom resource definition:

-- `isRof: true` enables Redis on Flash
+- `isRof: true` enables Auto Tiering
 - `rofRamSize` defines the RAM capacity for the database

 Below is an example REDB custom resource: